digdilem/taskpony/README.md

         CompletedDate = When set as done.
 Is reset if task unset StartDate =  Tasks can be deferred
         ListId = List this task belongs to
+    Schema 2+:
+        IsRecurring = on|off  Whether a task is set to repeat
+        RecurringIntervalDay = Number of days after a task is completed before it is set active

     / ListsTb  (List of Lists)
         id